Maria Luiza Albuquerque

-Maria Luiza Lima de Albuquerque (born 2011) is a Brazilian rhythmic gymnast.
+Maria Luiza Lima de Albuquerque (born 5 November 2011) is a Brazilian rhythmic gymnast.
 She represents Brazil in international competitions.

 Biography

 In 2022 Albuquerque took 6th place in teams and 19th in the All-Around at the Brazilian Championships.
 In November she took part in the national group championships, winning gold in trio with 3 hoops among pre juniors.
 In December she won gold with 3 hoops at the South American Championships in Paipa, along Maria Fernanda Fausto and Isabella Correia.

 The following year she got bronze at the 2023 Brazilian Championships.
 In November, she took silver in duo among pre juniors at the group championships.

 In July 2024 she was 15th at the Brazilian national group championships among juniors.
 In December she was called up to integrate the Brazilian junior group, it was later announced she was selected to be part of the group rooster.

 In August 2025 she made her debut with the group at the Junior Pan American Games in Asunción along Júlia Colere, Andriely Cichovicz, Amanda Manente and Alice Neves.
 There Brazil won gold with 5 hoops as well as bronze in the All-Around and with 5 pair of clubs.
+In December she was called up for a national training camp.

+The following year she competed, with a renewed group, at the Pan American Championships in Rio de Janeiro.
+There, along Leticia Rosa, Isabella Tenorio, Leona Torres and Melissa Varejão, she won gold in the All-Around.